takaya-imai/data_lightning_atomic_swap/README.md

         - Channel backup data receiving from Data Host(DLAS-down)
             - Channel backup data is embedded in preimage so that Payer can not receive the data without remittance

-2, Crypto currency Problems
+2. Crypto currency Problems

-* Distributed secret key sharing (just come up with an idea though) ** As a key backup, one of secret key shares is distributed with encryption(DLAS-up) to some nodes, which nodes receive lightning payment as key managing fee.
+- Distributed secret key sharing (just come up with an idea though)
+    - As a key backup, one of secret key shares is distributed with encryption(DLAS-up) to some nodes, which nodes receive lightning payment as key managing fee.
 And the nodes send a proof for managing the key as response of bloom filter periodically, and exchange encrypted secret key share with lightning payment to asset holder(DLAS-down).
-** For example 2 out of 3 multi signature key sharing, asset holder puts the first key, the custodial has the second key, and the third key at the lightning distribution nodes.
+    - For example 2 out of 3 multi signature key sharing, asset holder puts the first key, the custodial has the second key, and the third key at the lightning distribution nodes.
 Asset holders usually spend assets using their key and the key on Distributed Nodes.

-3, Problems so far
+3. Problems so far

-* Prevention email spam and DDoS attack with large data ** Payer can not send email or data without remittance(DLAS-up) ** Payer can not receive reply-email without remittance(DLAS-down)
+- Prevention email spam and DDoS attack with large data
+    - Payer can not send email or data without remittance(DLAS-up)
+    - Payer can not receive reply-email without remittance(DLAS-down)

-* Incentive of receiving advertisements on browser or desktop/mobile app ** Payer can not send advertisements without remittance(DLAS-up)
+- Incentive of receiving advertisements on browser or desktop/mobile app
+    - Payer can not send advertisements without remittance(DLAS-up)

-* Bounty for code bug fixes based on cryptographic proofs or secret computations ** DLAS-down
+- Bounty for code bug fixes based on cryptographic proofs or secret computations

-[References]
+    - DLAS-down

+# References

 [1] https://bitcointalk.org/index.php?topic=321228
 [2] https://twitter.com/roasbeef/status/964608261830750208